H.S. BASEBALL: Attleboro rallies, holds off Foxboro

-FOXBORO — A late rally by the Foxboro High baseball team fell just short as Attleboro High held on for a 12-9 Hockomock League win on Wednesday.
+FOXBORO — A late rally by the Foxboro High baseball team fell just short as Attleboro High held on for a 12-9 Hockomock League win last Wednesday.

 Foxboro led 4-2 after two innings before getting a Kenny Mello solo homer to make it 5-2 in the third.
 From there, the Warriors let the lead and momentum slip away in the fourth and fifth innings.